Timblin, Pennsylvania

 Timblin is a borough in Jefferson County, Pennsylvania, United States.
-The population was 157 at the 2010 census.
+As of the 2020 census, Timblin had a population of 147.

 History

 The community which would later be named as "Timblin" had its genesis in the arrival, during the early 1800s, of several pioneer settlers in Perry Township: James McClelland (1803), Benjamin Ions (1804), David Hamilton (1806).
 Elijah Ekis, Michael Lantz and William Smith then arrived in 1815.
 In 1843, Smith relocated with his sons to land that would later become part of Timblin.
 The town's name, according to The Brookville American, would subsequently be chosen to honor Andy Timblin, the town's postmaster during the mid-1880s.
 Timblin's father, A. Timblin, had built a log cabin, in or before 1840, near the same area where the Smith family had settled, and had then begun farming the land there.

 Timblin got its start as a true town circa 1883, when John A. Timblin opened a store at the site.
 A post office called Timblin was established in 1889.

 The town grew quickly, following the 1910 completion nearby of an extension of the Pittsburg, Shawmut & Northern Railroad.
+This later became the Pittsburgh & Shawmut Railroad, and eventually was operated by the Buffalo & Pittsburgh Railroad until the tracks were removed in 2006.

 In 1913, the Timblin Coal Company began its operations.

-The First National Bank of Timblin was incorporated in July 1918 and opened its doors to customers on October 22 of that year.
+The First National Bank of Timblin was incorporated in 1918 and opened to customers.
 Nine thousand dollars was deposited on that first day.

 In 1921, Joe Cosmano opened Cosmano's Restaurant, a soft drink and confectionary business.

-On August 1, 1922, Winn S. Heller and R. F. Mateer founded Heller & Mateer, the town's furniture store.
-G. H. Maxwell opened G. H. Maxwell, Clothing in December that same year.
+On August 1, 1922, a furniture store and a clothing store opened.

-The town then became a borough.
-A special election was held for Timblin residents on January 30, 1923, during which T. L. Miller was chosen as the borough's burgess, John Milliron was elected as constable, Charles Snyder was chosen as assessor, Wayne Anderson and E. O. Weaver were elected as Justices of the Peace, David Haas was chosen as tax collector, and Amos Brosius, Harry Brosious, A. J. Case, C. C. Himes, and E. C. Snyder were elected as members of the school board.
-In addition, S. B. Engle, D. C. Griffith, James R. Marshall, G. H. Maxwell, Duff W. McGregor, J. C. Milliron, and Dr. L. W. Zimmerman were elected to the borough council, and N. L. Boddorf, V. G. Brosius, and J. B. Snyder were elected to the board of auditors.
+The town then became a borough following a special election held for Timblin residents on January 30, 1923.

 Geography

-Timblin is located in southwestern Jefferson County at (40.965989, -79.200538).
 The Armstrong County line forms the western border of the borough.

 According to the United States Census Bureau, the borough has a total area of 2.47 km2, of which 7036 sqm, or 0.28%, are water.
 Timblin is in the valley of Pine Run, a west-flowing tributary of Mahoning Creek, part of the Allegheny River watershed.
 Two streams join Pine Run from the north in Timblin: Eagle Run, and Painter Run.